-A planned gift impacts the lives of the children and families we serve for generations to come.
+A planned gift will positively impact the lives of the children and families we serve for generations to come.
 The Villa has endured nearly two centuries by adapting to meet the changing needs of children, families and the community.
 Our Endowment enables us to look beyond the immediate costs of programs and anticipate the needs of the future.

-Since our doors first opened in 1834, we have relied on individual philanthropy to sustain our mission.
+Since our doors first opened, we have relied on individual philanthropy to sustain our mission.
 We provide integrated support services to the most vulnerable and underserved children and families, every minute of every day.
 Your generosity will enable our doors to remain open long into the future.

 If you have included St. Joseph’s Villa in your estate plans, we invite you to notify us so that we can ensure your philanthropic intent is honored, and count you among the members of the Archway Society.

 Disclaimer: St. Joseph’s Villa, its employees, and representatives, do not offer legal or financial advice.
 Please consult with your attorney, financial advisor, estate planner, or accountant before making any arrangements.

 When we first began planning our new Sarah Dooley Center for Autism, Odell led a series of charrettes with faculty, parents, and public school partners to make sure we got